dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 situations.
 This is not part of the specification, but here is one recommended message:

-A compile-time message is emitted if a static extension _D_ declares a constructor or a static member with the same name as a constructor or a static member in the on-class of _D_.
+A compile-time diagnostic is emitted if a static extension _D_ declares a constructor or a static member with the same basename as a constructor or a static member in the on-class of _D_.

 *In other words, a static extension should not have name clashes with its